Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Method

 Note that the above target computation is only applicable when the state $s'$ is non-terminal.
 For the terminal ones, the target is simply $y=r$.

 Our training algorithm is shown in Algorithm \ref{alg:training}.
 The agent is trained for $\mathcal{N}$ episodes, during each of them the agent tries to solve a CSP instance drawn from the distribution $\mathbb{D}$.
 Due to the intractability of CSP, it is possible that solving an instance requires a very large number of steps, i.e. state transitions, especially in the beginning stage of learning when $\epsilon$ is large and the quality of policy is low.
 Though we can let the agent finish solving an instance, this is not desirable because the agent's experience may be limited to a small number of instances for a long time.
-Therefore, to increase the experience diversity, we set a maximum number of steps $\mathcal{T}_{max}$ to limit the effort spent by the agent on one instance.
+Therefore, a special design here is that we set a cutoff limit of $\mathcal{T}_{max}$ steps (equivalent to the maximum number of search nodes) to limit the effort spent by the agent on one instance.
 Note that the terminal indicator $T(s')$ of an experience is true only when $s'$ corresponds to a leaf node.
 For those $s'$ terminated due to reaching $\mathcal{T}_{max}$, $T(s')$ is still false.
 This is to ensure that the target is correctly computed: the actual cost of a state $s'$ terminated by $\mathcal{T}_{max}$ is not 0, since more nodes under it need to be visited to solve the subinstance in $s'$.
-This corresponds to the partial-episode bootstrapping method in \cite{pardo2018time}.
+This corresponds to the partial-episode bootstrapping method in \citep{pardo2018time}.
+In the experiments, we will show that even a large number of instances hit the cutoff limit in the early stage, the agent can still learn high-quality policy that solves all testing instances.